Embracing My Story

 Narratives of Experiences

-In addition, Kayla serves on multiple committees including ArtPride New Jersey's Strategic Planning Committee, New Jersey Theatre Alliance's Equity, Diversity, & Inclusion Committee, New Jersey Theatre Alliance Stage Festival's Committee, and New Jersey Theatre Alliance's New Jersey's Arts and Culture Administrators of Color
+In addition, Kayla is currently serving on both the ArtPride New Jersey and New Jersey Theatre Alliance Board of Directors.
+She is a part of multiple committees including ArtPride New Jersey's Strategic Planning Committee, ArtPride New Jersey's Thrive Committee, New Jersey Theatre Alliance's Equity, Diversity, & Inclusion Committee, New Jersey Theatre Alliance Stage Festival's Committee, and New Jersey Theatre Alliance's New Jersey's Arts and Culture Administrators of Color.

 She achieves this through: